 Laser, (cold laser photobiomodulation or low level light therapy), is used to reduce pain and inflammation and accelerate wound healing and tissue regeneration.
 Certain parts of the body's cells respond to different wavelengths of light.
 The laser uses infrared wavelengths to stimulate fibrin, tissue cells, chemical mediators that help reduce pain.
 This treatment has proven very effective in reducing pain and inflammation from arthritis, trauma; helping wounds heal faster and it is showing some promise in helping non healing fractures of the bones heal faster.

 Hydrotherapy with the underwater treadmill improves mobility, reduces pain/inflammation, improves overall mood by reducing endorphins which also help with pain.
 Using the buoyancy off the water reduces weight on the joints.
 Using the resistance property of water increases the strength of the muscles.

 Please send Dr Jennifer Mead a message or call her for an appointment.

 For emergencies that occur outside business hours, please call one of the local 24 hour ER clinics- Animal Emergency and Trauma Center @360-697-7771; VCA Central Kitsap @ 360-692-6162 or Uptown @ 253-851-7387

 Please call or email for appointment.
-Tuesdays, Wednesdays and Fridays in Poulsbo, Wa.
-Monday afternoons and Thursdays in Gig Harbor.
+Tuesday, Wednesday and Thursday in Poulsbo.
+Monday and Friday in Gig Harbor.
 Underwater treadmill now available in both locations!!!